daphnei-mee/dotfiles/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------

-And if it is a new installation of your distro, make sure the ~/.local/ directory exists otherwise it and its contents will be used as a native folder by stow's symlinks and not as a symlink in itself like it should be.
+Make sure the ~/.local/ directory exists otherwise it and its contents will be used as a native folder by stow's symlinks and not as a symlink in itself like it should be.
 This may not cause you any issues, but for me it sometimes leads to git accidentally adding my entire ~/.local/share folder to this repo in a commit rather than just ~/.local/bin like it should be.